 Finances, purchasing and external suppliers

-- It is a duty of all trustees, COM, and members to safeguard the assets of the hall, it is a shared responsibility.
+- It is a duty of all trustees, Council of Management, and members to safeguard the assets of the hall, it is a shared responsibility.

-- The treasurer and one other of the bank signatories (which would normally include two of the following the treasurer, secretary, chair or vice chair) shall sign cheques and issue BACS payments.
+- The treasurer and one other of the bank signatories (which would normally include two of the following the treasurer, secretary or chair or shall sign cheques and issue BACS payments.

-- The COM must approve all expenditure but in the case of an emergency the officers to approve expenditure and report to the next COM meeting.
+- The COM must approve all expenditure over an agreed limit but in the case of an emergency the officers to approve expenditure and report to the next COM meeting.

 - In making decisions about purchasing and external suppliers, we aim to achieve an appropriate balance between all relevant factors, including safety, cost, quality, durability, reputation, timeliness, and volunteer workload.

 - For work which cannot be done by volunteers, we employ trusted local contractors wherever possible, as long as they can demonstrate that they are qualified to perform the work, will do so in a timely manner to a high standard, and offer a fair price for the job.